 I rarely use my portable generator, especially since I added some solar power.
 But I do mostly boondock and it is sometimes needed if we have several days of cloudy weather or I’m parked under trees.

 I strongly recommend inverter type generators.
 They tend to be more fuel efficient, but much more importantly they run MUCH quieter than an open frame contractor generator.
 The Honda EU series inverter generators are the gold standard and is what I have now, although I’m seriously considering a switch.
+(UPDATE: I changed my Honda over to be capable of Duel-Fuel and now use Propane from the camper BBQ connection to run it.)

 Using a portable generator is effectively the same as the Shore Power discussion above, including managing what can be run based on the size of the generator.